-1. Harmony and cooperation between the handler and the dog
+Harmony and cooperation between the handler and the dog

 Throughout the evaluation process, a natural and continuous collaboration between the handler and the dog is considered as optimal.
-The pair are sought to embrace an overall corresponding appearance, which embraces a sense of teamwork and true-going presence between the handler and the dog
+The pair are sought to embrace an overall corresponding appearance, which embraces a sense of teamwork and true-going presence between the handler and the dog.

-2. The specific handling of the dog within its own breed
+The specific handling of the dog within its own breed

-- a.
-In motion (triangle, straight action and with turn) - b.
+In motion (triangle, straight action and with turn)

 Standing (as it is usual for the breed, with presentation on a table if required)

-3. Knowledge and ability to show the breed
+Knowledge and ability to show the breed

-Overall knowledge of the dog handled, such as the breeds name and the dog's age
+Overall knowledge of the dog handled, such as the breed name and the dog's age

-4. Showing the dog's bite
+Showing the dog's bite

 Demonstration of the bite consists in showing the mouth of the dog by lifting the lip (it is allowed to stand in front, behind or alongside of the dog).
-Opening of the mouth can be requested by the judge for those breeds where such a procedure is usual (Rottweilers, German Shepherds, etc.)
+Opening of the mouth can be requested by the judge for those breeds where such a procedure is usual (Rottweilers, German Shepherds, etc.) The Handler should show both of the bite profiles and the front.
+It is the handlers responsibility to show the dog's bite according to the breed requirements.

-5. Presentation of the handler and dog together in a group
+Presentation of the handler and dog together in a group

 The object of judging is to observe the presentation of the handler's dog when being gaited in a circle together with other handler's dogs in the same manner.
-The handler should not stand out from the group, and is expected to move in harmony with the dog's gait, and with regard the rest of the participants.
+The handler should not stand out from the group, and is expected to move in harmony with the dog's gait, and with consideration towards the rest of the participants.